adambard/learnxinyminutes-docs/ruby.html.markdown

 # yield
 # All methods have an implicit, optional block parameter.
-# Tt can be called with the 'yield' keyword.
+# It can be called with the 'yield' keyword.
 def surround
   puts '{'
   yield